-For example, Greenwood and Nagel (2009) find that young inexperienced investors increased exposure to technology stocks during the dot.com bubble, and decreased it during the crash.
-More generally, historical narratives associate displacements with large changes in the composition of agents in the market (Brennan 2004, Aliber and Kindleberger 2015).
+the crash.
+More generally, historical narratives associate displacements with large changes in the composition of traders (Aliber and Kindleberger 2015).
 Our paper highlights how changes in the composition of traders constitute another source of time-variation in the strength of the feedback effect, and hints to how the timing of these changes can play an important role in determining the shape and amplitude of bubbles.